PSU-Research-Computing/psurc-docs/source/getting_started/pick_a_server.rst

 ``gravel.rc.pdx.edu``

-:ref:`gravel` is the secondary compute cluster at ARC.
+The :ref:`gravel_cluster` is the secondary compute cluster at ARC.
 It runs slightly older hardware, and generally is less busy than hydra.
 Students are free to use gravel if they wish but changes to hydra are tested on gravel first.

 Gravel is good for jobs that: